F5Networks/f5-appsvcs-extension/docs/userguide/per-app-declarations.rst

 You must specify the application(s) you want to delete as a part of the URI.
 If you delete all of the applications in a tenant, AS3 deletes the tenant as well.

+For example, to delete the **Application1** application from the previous example: ``DELETE HTTPS://192.0.2.10/mgmt/shared/appsvcs/declare/ExampleTenant/applications/Application1``

+|

 Additional per-application declarations
 ---------------------------------------

 The following are additional example declarations for per-application deployments.

 Per-Application example with multiple applications in the declaration
 `````````````````````````````````````````````````````````````````````